-Land & Animal Management
+Land and Animal Management

-Pasture management. irrigation, Grazing, feed & nutrition, and animal health
+Pasture management. irrigation, grazing, feed and nutrition, and animal health

-Reduction in the cost of metabolisable energy (ME) per cow due to greater flexibility in feed options.
+- Reduction in the cost of metabolisable energy (ME) per cow due to greater flexibility in feed options. - Improved average ME per cow over time due to ability to manage silage costs.